brunomacedo/spotify-api-course/README.md

-# Spotify API
+# Spotify API Course
-> TDD with JavaScript Course by William Justen

 A wrapper to work with the [Spotify Web API](https://developer.spotify.com/web-api/).

+## About the course

+TDD with JavaScript Course by William Justen

 ## Browser Support